Budibase/website/content/blog/data/data-sources.md

 This becomes all the more important when it comes to working with multiple data sources, that might use different formatting standards.

-Let’s start by looking at the different types of data you’re going to encounter building apps.
+Let’s start by looking at the different types of data you’re going to encounter while building apps.

 ### Types